Mon-tee/Portfolio/Data Analytics & Data Science/NLP/PYTHON - Text Generation Using Markov Chains/readme.txt

 Follow the on-screen prompts to choose the order of the Markov chain and start generating text.

 Files Included
-text_generator.py: The main Python script containing the logic for text generation.
+text_generator.ipynb: The main Python script containing the logic for text generation.
 README.md: Documentation file providing an overview and setup instructions.

 Future Work